 Guinea pigs are also known as Cavy.
 Guinea pigs are species of rodent and belong to the Caviidae family and Cavia genus.
-They played an important role in the folk culture of many native South American groups, especially as a source of food, in community religious ceremony and also in folk medicine.
+They played an important role in the folk culture of many native South American groups, especially as a source of food, in community religious ceremonies, and also in folk medicine.
 They are found in the Andes Mountains of South America, where they provide a stable source of food for the locals.
 They are native to the west coast of South America and many laboratories the world over are sadly using them for research.
-From mid 1800, Guinea pigs were brought to Europe by English, Dutch and Spanish traders, where they became popular as interesting pets, among the royalty and upper classes, as well as Queen Elizabeth I. In the 15th Century, during the travels to the new world, they were brought to Europe by Spanish sailors from South America.
+In the mid-1800, Guinea pigs were brought to Europe by English, Dutch and Spanish traders, where they became popular as interesting pets, among the royalty and upper classes, as well as Queen Elizabeth I. In the 15th Century, during their travels to the new world, they were brought to Europe by Spanish sailors from South America.
 They are one of the most attractive and wonderful pets.
-According to the Guinness book world record for the year 2006, the longest living Guinea pig lived for 15 years.
+According to the Guinness book world record for the year 2006, the longest-living Guinea pig lived for 15 years.
 There are about three breeds of these pigs, which are usually kept as pets.

 The first common guinea pigs were domesticated in the 5000 BC for food by tribes.
 In the Western societies, they became very popular as a household pet.
 Their easy handling and easy caring make them a popular pet.